 The property was advertised for sale at auction on 18th April 1950 as the ‘Estate of Leonard Smith deceased’, presumably following the death of Elizabeth Smith.
 It was described as ‘a valuable semi-detached house with large garden situate at Upper Bath Road and adjoining the Cattle Market, formerly known as ‘The Severn Stars’.
 The house is stone-built roughcast over and has a tiled roof.
 It comprises on ground floor: large front living room with oven grate and good cupboards, front sitting room, back kitchen with sink and larder.
 On the first floor are three bedrooms with two staircases and there are three attic bedrooms on the second floor.
 Company’s water and electricity and all main services.
 There is a large garden at the rear having wash-house with boiler, store and coal sheds and pigsties thereon.’

-The house then became just a private house until it was demolished in the late 1960’s.
+The house then became just a private house.
+It was advertised for sale again 1958.

 Mrs Marion H. Hill was the last owner of the property and she was living there at the time the property was acquired by the Council in the 1960’s.
 Marion moved to 44 Castle Street in 1967.
 Click here to read more